hiroki-kozuki/Thermodynamic-Simulation/README.md

 ABOUT THE PROJECT:
 ------------------
-This folder contains Python module files which can be used to simulate ideal gas collisions inside a rigid container in 2D and generate an animation of collision events to provide visual instuition and numerical results for various relationships.
+This repository contains Python module files which can be used to simulate ideal gas collisions inside a rigid container in 2D and generate an animation of collision events to provide visual instuition and numerical results for various relationships.
 This folder contains .py files with the following modules: